Simcoe County: Government

 The Corporation of the County of Simcoe comprises 16 local municipalities.
 As an "upper tier" municipality, the County of Simcoe is responsible for municipal services which include social housing, land ambulance and emergency planning, environmental services (solid waste management), a County road system, Ontario Works, children's services, homes for the aged, a library co-operative, museum, archives, County forest management, tourism, a Geographic Information System (computer mapping) and land use policy planning.

-The local, or "lower tier" municipalities are responsible for water and sewer services, local roads, public libraries, recreation services, fire and police services, land use development control and licensing and permitting services.
+The local, or "lower tier" municipalities are responsible for water and sewer services, local roads, public libraries, recreation services, fire and police services, land use development control, and licensing and permitting services.

 The cities of Barrie and Orillia, although separate politically and administratively from the County, are geographically and economically part of the County and send elected representatives to serve on County committees which provide services to the residents of the cities, including paramedic services, long term care facilities, social services, social housing, archives and Museum.
 They are counted within the census division.

-County Council is composed of the mayors and deputy mayors of each of the sixteen towns and townships which comprise the County of Simcoe.
-The head of County Council is called the Warden and is elected for a one-year term by the council members at the Inaugural Meeting, held each December.
+The County Council is composed of the mayors and deputy mayors of each of the sixteen towns and townships that comprise the County of Simcoe.
+The head of the County Council is called the Warden and is elected for a one-year term by the council members at the Inaugural Meeting, held each December.

 Though once a consideration according to the Wasaga Sun, Simcoe County has elected not to restructure itself as a regional municipality.